How It Works

 Hard constraints block bad data at publish time — missing values, out-of-range numbers, and duplicate records are caught and rejected automatically.

-A post-publish contract layer re-checks the live data.
-If anything fails, the system atomically restores the previous good snapshot and alerts the team in real time.
+After publishing, the system re-checks the live data.
+If anything looks wrong, it automatically restores the previous good version and alerts the team.

-All checks are defined as declarative data contracts, every result is logged for a full audit trail, and the team is alerted within seconds of any anomaly.
-Every step's performance is tracked so we can spot degradation before it becomes a problem.
+Every check is logged, every result is traceable, and the team is alerted within seconds of any anomaly.
+We track performance at every step so we can spot issues before they become a problem.

 Per-Gameweek Accuracy